Signals

 When Not to Use Signals

-The default rule, stricter than for the bind_* helpers because reaching for the library directly is slightly more involved:
+The default rule, stricter than for simple declarative bindings because reaching for the library directly is slightly more involved:

-- If the server can render it, render it on the server.
-A list of records doesn't need signals; render the
+• If the server can render it, render it on the server.
+A list of records doesn't need signals; render the <ul> server-side.

 Loading

-alien-deepsignals ships vendored at public/alien-deepsignals.min.js (re-fetch with bun get:signals).
+alien-deepsignals is tracked at static/alien-deepsignals.min.js (refresh it with bun get:signals).
 The file is a self-contained bundle - alien-signals is inlined - so imports resolve to /alien-deepsignals.min.js directly, with no CDN at runtime:

 import { deepSignal, watchEffect } from "/alien-deepsignals.min.js";